-My second full length collection of poems, Glass Factory, is out from The Word Works in Feb./March 2016.
+My second full length collection of poems, Glass Factory, was published by The Word Works in 2016.
 Look for it on Small Press Distribution, http://www.spdbooks.org.
 They chose it through their open reading period.
 You’ll find a reader’s guide with some backstory tidbits and inside jokes on my My Books and Stuff page.

 My book of poetry Perpetual Motion was chosen by judge Gray Jacobik to be published as part of the Hilary Tham Capital Collection by The Word Works in 2012.

 My poem “On Hearing the Call to Prayer Over the Marcellus Shale on Easter Morning” was awarded A Room of Her Own Foundation’s Orlando Prize, fall 2012, and was published in Los Angeles Review.

 My chapbook Rugged Means of Grace was published by Finishing Line Press in 2011.

 My poetry book reviews have been posted in Connotation Press, and my poetry has appeared in print and online in such magazines as Solstice, Nimrod, Painted Bride Quarterly, and the Cortland Review.